code-rhapsodie/connector-mistral/README.md

 The code-rhapsodie/connector-mistral bundle integrates Mistral into Ibexa DXP, enabling AI-assisted content generation and editing capabilities directly from the Ibexa Back Office.

+> **NOTE** This Mistral AI connector is experimental and may not be suitable for production use.
+> Use at your own risk.

 ## Installation

 ### Step 1: Install the bundle via composer